 Effects of Being Bullied as an Adolescent and Internet Gaming Disorder

-buy generic robaxin canada A Possible Research Proposal and its Hypothetical Results
+robaxin and orgasm A Possible Research Proposal and its Hypothetical Results

 The proposed correlational study aims to discover a positive correlation between being bullied as an adolescent and developing internet gaming addiction (IGA).
 The use to the internet continues to grow, especially amongst younger people, with it the prevalence of IGA will also likely increase (Kuss & Griffiths, 2012, p.
 283).
 All participants will be asked to take the seven question Gaming Addiction Scale (Lemmens, Valkenburg, and Peter, 2011) and a modified version of the Stressful Life Events Screening Questionnaire (SLESQ) (Goodman, Corcoran, Turner, Yuan, & Green, 1998).
 The study will use SPSS and a one-tail independent t-test to determine if any significant correlation exists between being bullied and IGA.
 The group which has been bullied is expected to be more positively correlated to the group with online gaming addiction.
 Given the small number of studies on this topic, a significant result would spark interest in further research.
 As the hypothesis is those who have been bullied as an adolescent have a higher propensity of developing IGA, this study is limited to only the specific type of trauma.
 Although the SLESQ, will look for other trauma to rule out possible confounding variables, a correlation between trauma in general and IGA is expected to be observed.
 Other limitations include the inability to indicated specific cause and effect, as we are not controlling the IV due to the study being correlational.